-I have been managing bipolar disorder for twenty-two years, so I have learned what works for me by trial and error.
+I have been managing bipolar disorder for twenty-five years, so I have learned what works for me by trial and error.
 Today I share with you the five must-have elements in my treatment plan that help me maintain my balance.

-Here are five elements that may enhance your treatment plan:
+Here are five elements that may enhance your treatment plan.

 1. Faith in God (or a Higher Power)

 I am a flawed but faithful follower of Jesus Christ.
 I find my hope in Him.
 He truly is my refuge and strength.
 I don’t know how people navigate life, much less mental illness, without faith.

 It is not my job to shove my beliefs down your throat.
 Sharing the gospel is important, and I’d love to share it with you sometime.
 But I also believe Jesus Christ’s story speaks for itself better than I ever could.

 I can’t make you follow Jesus Christ, but I encourage you to believe that you are part of something bigger than yourself.
 That there is a higher power at work in the universe.

 Knowing you are a part of something bigger and knowing you serve a unique purpose in the world helps keep you alive when your flawed brain chemistry whispers in your ear you’d be better off dead.

 In the twenty-five years since I was diagnosed with bipolar disorder, I have had three psychiatrists.
 Two are exceptional doctors.
 I believe in them implicitly, and they have helped me stay relatively stable through the years.

 I had a horrific experience with the third psychiatrist.
 Why did I stick with him for four years?
 I didn’t have insurance.
 I was too sick to hold a job, and he was the psychiatrist the state provided.